Quick Facts

 Camping/Hiking:

-5 state parks feature campsites: Petoskey, Burt Lake, Fisherman’s Island, Young and Wilderness State Parks.
+5 state parks feature campsites: Petoskey, Burt Lake, Fisherman’s Island, Young, and Wilderness State Parks.
 Most parks offer swimming, picnicking, hiking and boating.
-For State Park reservations anywhere within Michigan, 1.800.44.PARKS.
+For State Park reservations anywhere within Michigan, call 1.800.44.PARKS.

 Avalanche Mountain Preserve – Boyne City’s jewel – take the long way up via trails or climb 462 steps to the top of this outlook point.
-Views of Lake Charlevoix make it worthwhile either way.
+The views of Lake Charlevoix make it worthwhile either way.

 Golfing:

 Numerous championship courses throughout the area.
-Boyne Mountain and Boyne Highlands offers a combined ten championship courses.
-Golf Digest named Boyne’s Heather course and the Donald Ross Memorial among America’s 75 best Resort Courses.
-Plus, Bay Harbor’s three 9-hole courses are currently available for play.
+Boyne Mountain and The Highlands offer a combined ten championship courses.
+Golf Digest named The Highlands’ Heather course and the Donald Ross Memorial among America’s 75 best Resort Courses.
+Plus, Bay Harbor’s three 9-hole courses are available for play.
 Golfweek says Bay Harbor is one of the most picturesque golf sites in the country.

-More than 50 restaurants in the area.
+More than 150 bars and restaurants in the area.
 Everything from fast food, to gourmet to casual family dining.
-Chinese, Italian, Mexican and more!
+Chinese, Italian, Mexican, Indian, and more!

 Shopping: